 - Transportation and flights to and from Tbilisi, Georgia.

-- Travel insurance (optional).
+- Travel insurance (recommended).

 - Food and drink outside of Atlas Obscura offerings, including one dinner and any snacks during the day, as well as any personal expenses.